16 FUN Things To Do At Moraine Lake

 Catch Sunrise or Sunset at the Rockpile Trail

-The most popular thing to do at Moraine Lake is take a stroll up the Rockpile Trail.
+The most popular thing to do at Moraine Lake is to take a stroll up the Rockpile Trail.
 The Rockpile Trail is where you can get some of the best photos of Moraine Lake, especially at sunrise and sunset.

 Walk the Moraine Lake Lakeshore